Dissipative relativistic fluid flow: A simple Lorentz invariant causal model capturing entropy shocks in its zero viscosity limit: Introduction

 \section{Introduction}

-Shock waves are central to the study of Fluid Dynamics and its numerous applications, because smooth solutions of the compressible Euler equations break down in finite time to form shock discontinuities whenever the flow is sufficiently compressive \cite{BuckmasterShkollerVicol_1, BuckmasterDrivasShkollerVicol, Lax1, Sideris}.
-Since Riemann's original 1880 work on shock waves, their understanding has posed many mathematical challenges and it was not until the 1960's that the ``Riemann problem'' (piece-wise constant discontinuous initial data) was solved by Lax in terms of the correct entropy solutions \cite{Lax}.
-This was the building block of Glimm's celebrated random choice method for solving the Cauchy problem in 1-D with general discontinuous initial data of bounded total variation \cite{Glimm}.
-Uniqueness of these Glimm scheme based solutions was only established decades later by Bressan \cite{Bressan}, and only few results have been worked out for shock waves in multi-dimensions (cf. \cite{Dafermos}), where uniqueness is no longer intertwined with the second law (entropy condition) of Thermodynamics \cite{ChiodaroliDeLellisKreml, ChenGlimmLazarev}.

-The vanishing viscosity method plays a fundamental role in the theory of shock waves, both, for generating the physical shock wave solutions and for studying shock waves as mollified limits.
-That is, smooth solutions to the compressible Euler equations with a Laplacian based dissipative pressure term in 1-D converge, under the zero viscosity limit, to shock wave solutions of the $2\times 2$ (isentropic) Euler equations which all meet the correct entropy condition \cite{Tartar, Diperna, HuangYang, SzepessyXin}, thereby generating physically correct (Lax admissible) shock waves.
-Conversely, the vanishing viscosity method is a powerful tool to study shock waves as smooth solutions at a mollified level, which is particularly important in the design of numerical schemes for simulating physical shock waves \cite{Dafermos, Smoller}.
-All this is accomplished by basing the vanishing viscosity method on the Euclidean Laplace operator in spatial variables on the fluid variables as a mechanism for dissipation (so-called ``artificial viscosity''), which correctly captures the physics of compressible fluid flow in the small viscosity limit, without turning to Navier-Stokes viscosity.
+Shock waves are central to the study of Fluid Dynamics, as smooth solutions of the compressible Euler equations are known to break down in finite time to form shock discontinuities whenever the flow is sufficiently compressive \cite{BuckmasterShkollerVicol_1, BuckmasterDrivasShkollerVicol, Dafermos, Lax1, Sideris, Smoller}.
+Zero viscosity limits play a fundamental role in the theory of shock waves, both, for generating the physically correct shock wave solutions and for studying shock waves as mollified limits \cite{Dafermos, Kruzkov}.
+For instance, in the celebrated work \cite{Tartar, Diperna} shock wave solutions of the compressible Euler equations in 1-D, satisfying the correct entropy (Lax admissibility) condition, are obtained as zero viscosity limits of smooth solutions to the compressible Euler equations with a Laplacian based dissipative pressure term, (see also \cite{ChenPerepelitsa, Dafermos, HuangYang, SzepessyXin} and references therein).
+Conversely, in numerical schemes it is often crucial to study shock waves as smooth solutions at a mollified level in order to avoid steep gradients at shock discontinuities and potential unphysical oscillations or total collapse of the simulation \cite{VonNeumannRichtmyer, LaxWendroff, Harten}.
+This is most often accomplished by inserting the spatial Euclidean Laplace operator on the fluid variables into the Euler equation as a simplest underlying dissipation mechanism (so-called ``artificial viscosity''), which correctly captures the physics of compressible fluid flow in the small viscosity limit, without turning to the more complicated Navier-Stokes viscosity.